ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 - Tail Recursion: recursive call is the last statement.

 There is no difference between Middle Recursion and Head Recursion from an efficiency and algorithmic perspective.
-So no further exploration will be done on those two.
+So no further exploration will not be done on those two.

 When a function has more than one recursive call is called Multi Recursion, Nonlinear Recursion or Exponential Recursion.
+These case will be covered in a later section.

 The following is an example of a middle recursion implementation of the factorial function.